Despite being a century-old philosophy, in the Western world, Tantra has become increasingly popular in the last few decades.

 Everything is interconnected and is a manifestation of the divine energy that rules the whole universe.
 It is the dance of the by-polar energy of Shiva and Shakti, the masculine and feminine archetypes, the Sun and the Moon, night and day, life and death.

 This duality is found in everything that exists in nature, it’s a never-ending cycle that remains in balance.

 This is why a deep understanding of reality reveals that there is actually no duality, these two poles are the two sides of the same coin.

 Since everything has a divine nature, so do we.
-Every aspect of life, including senses, must be celebrated because it is part of this divine vision.
+Every aspect of life, including the senses, must be celebrated because it is part of this divine vision.

-Nothing should be condemned because it is all part of this design, that should be exactly the way it is.
+Nothing should be condemned because it is all part of this design, and that should be exactly the way it is.

 Working, eating, and lovemaking can be contemplated to understand the undifferentiated nature of existence.
 They become a form of meditation.
 In this sense, tantra breaks with the old division of spiritual and mundane levels.